Raksantos/Raksantos/README.md

 ## Hello world! <img src="assets/Earth.gif" width="30px">

-- ✍ I'm a computer science student at Ufal (Federal University of Alagoas).
+- ✍ I'm a Computer Scientist by Ufal (Federal University of Alagoas).
-- :computer: I’m currently learning Machine Learning and Deep Learning techiniques, using TensorFlow and Keras.
+- :computer: I’m currently learning Machine Learning and Deep Learning techniques, using TensorFlow and Keras.
-- :video_game: When I have some free time, I preferer to play video games, watch a movie, read a book or hang out with my friends.
+- :video_game: When I have some free time, I preferer to play video games, watch a movie, read a book, or hang out with my friends.
-- :construction_worker: I'm currently working at FIEA (Federation of Industries of Alagoas).
+- :construction_worker: I work ate EASY (Engineering and Systems - IC/UFAL) and also até NEES - IC/UFAL.
-- :pencil: Currently, I'm DIACOM's president, Computer Society vice-president and assistant professor at the Computer Institute - UFAL .
+- :pencil: Currently I'm trying to get my Master's Degree.